8 Best eSIMs for Japan Travel: Honest 2026 Verdict

 Unlike most Japanese eSIMs, a Mobal eSIM actually provides you with a real Japanese phone number.
 Incoming calls and texts are totally free, but you’ll have to pay additional fees for outbound actions of ¥44/minute (~$0.31) for domestic calls, and ¥65-¥200/minute (~$0.46-$1.40) for international calls, and from ¥33 (~$0.23) for texts.

 Mobal is also worth considering for digital nomads in Japan as it has long-term plans that roll over month to month, including a Japanese phone number.
-Although to even activate your eSIM, you’ll need to physically pick up or have delivered an eSIM code, which is a bit of a pain.
+Activation is straightforward too: Mobal now delivers your eSIM profile and activation code instantly via email, so there's no waiting for physical delivery or pickup.

 Pros and cons: